 Every weekend, I review my posts for the pasts week, and if they relate to older content, I’ll build some internal links.

-I also like to check for broken links on my site.
-I have a lot of links to other sites, and sometimes those site URLs will change unexpectedly.
+I also check for broken links on my site.
+I have a lot of links to other sites, and sometimes those will change unexpectedly.
 Internet Marketing Ninjas has a handy tool for this.

-Every so often, you may want to get rid of unused tags, images, or posts that are no longer a good fit.
-Clearing out images can also free up a lot of storage space, which may be important depending on your WordPress plan.
+You may want to occasionally clear out unused tags, images, or posts that are no longer a good fit.
+Clearing out images also frees up storage space, which may be important depending on your WordPress plan.

 Giving older posts a refresh can help them to continue to draw regular visitors.
 You can also refresh older content and republish it, as your current readership may not have been around when older posts were originally published.